 We know that a breast cancer diagnosis is one of the most traumatic and life-altering experiences a woman can have.
 Often, successful treatment of breast cancer involves completely removing one or both of the breasts, which serves as a constant reminder of the trauma from cancer and deprives a woman of normalcy and femininity.

 Choosing to have breast reconstruction done after a mastectomy is a highly personal choice, and we respect women who choose not to have the procedure done.
 However, if you do want to have your breasts reconstructed, our surgeons Dr. Tamil and Dr. Ali offer their experience and expertise to give you the most natural looking and beautiful results possible.

 Breast reconstruction is a safe and effective procedure that we tailor to each individual patient in order to achieve the most natural results.
-If you are interested in breast reconstruction, call Mosharrafa Plastic Surgery at 602-513-8133 to schedule your complimentary consultation.
+If you are interested in breast reconstruction, call Mosharrafa Plastic Surgery at 602-513-8133 to schedule your consultation.

 Preparing for Breast Reconstruction

 If you decide that you want to have breast reconstruction done, there are a number of choices available to you.
 We can help you choose the procedure and timeline that best fits your goals and circumstances.
 Before your reconstruction, you will need to decide the following: